RPG Next Gen

 JSON Service program

-The provided service program allows the creation, parsing and checking of JSON strings through a number of procedures.
+The provided service program allows the creation, parsing, checking and serializing/deserializing to/from stream files of JSON strings through a number of procedures.
 See the examples section for an example on how to create a JSON string.

 Most things like arrays, objects and null values are supported by this service program.